Fake Lean can be very smart. Or rather, I should say convincing at first glance.

 As Art Byrne tells you in The Lean Turnaround, if you really want to go lean, first look for a sensei, or you're going to add a bigger waste to all the wastes you already have in your company.
 You’ll have trouble getting the results you need.
 How do you find a lean sensei and not just “lean support”?
 Perhaps more important than this question is what a real sensei does.
 A sensei first has his focus on people, their safety, how they do the work, how hard it is for them to ensure production numbers and quality at the source, and how much muda (waste) is hidden in their job.
 He/she will look at how to ease tasks and make them cyclically repeatable by removing muri (over burden).
 A sensei is someone who helps you to develop this knowledge.

 Taiichi Ohno was famous for asking managers to "step inside the circle" in order to develop problem- seeing, not just problem solving.
-Steven J. Spear has written in greater detail about this kind of skill development for managers in "Learning to Lead at Toyota" at Harvard Business Review, but coaching others to help them learn to see problems is really what this lean stuff is all about.
+Steven J. Spear has written in greater detail about this kind of skill development for managers in "Learning to Lead at Toyota" in the Harvard Business Review, but coaching others to help them learn to see problems is really what this lean stuff is all about.
 No matter how much an organization boasts about their lean practices, or your own company does, it’s this ability to see problems that you really want to be looking for.

 Derek Browning & Robert Martichenko